finnsson/Text.XML.Generic/README.markdown

 ## Serialize ##

-There are three functions for serialization
+There are two functions for serialization

     encodeXML :: Data a => a -> String

-,

-    encodeUnknownXML :: DataBox -> String

 and